athol-de/smart_doorbell/README.md

 Then talk to "userinfobot" by typing "/start".
 This bot will tell you your own chatID.
 Finally, start talking to your own, newly created bot by typing "/start".
 It won't answer, but it is necessary that the conversation is initiated by you - it can't just start talking to you.

-If you want to add additional recipients, do the same for their accounts and duplicate the Telegram message sending-related lines in the code.
+If you want to add additional recipients, let their accounts also talk to userinfobot for their chatID, and let them start the conversation with the bot.
+You don't need to create a separate bot per recipient.
+Duplicate the Telegram message sending-related lines in the code.
 (It's called CHAT_ID1 in the code by purpose, because my personal instance is sending out messages to two different chatIDs.)

 Adjust the Telegram message as you like.